stephane-segning/joy-kunga.stream/.roo/rules/my_workflow.md

 3. After marking a task or subtask as done, I push the code.
 4. If I consider the (sub)task is done, I open a PR if I was working on a different branch.
 5. If I say "go working", get the next task and start working on it.
+6. If you're done with one (sub)task, then terminate.